smatechnologies/visualcron-docs/docs/client-user-interface/server/connection-google-cloud.md

 ## Connection - Google Cloud

-The Google Cloud Connection is used in the following Tasks;
+The Google Cloud Connection is used in the following Tasks:

 * BigQuery - Run query
 * BigQuery - Fill table